BarDweller/ubi-java-buildpack/README.md

 jvm's via app layers, so the ubi-java-extension is unable to install and configure the jvm as it has no access to create layers.

-Instead, the extension sets two env vars into the builder image that are detected by this buildpack, and used to perform the configuration.
+Instead, the extension creates two files into the builder image that are detected by this buildpack, and used to perform the configuration.

-The env vars are:
+The files are:

-- BPI_UBI_JAVA_EXTENSION_VERSION - conveys the version of java installed
+- `/bpi.paketo.ubi.java.version` - conveys the version of java installed
-- BPI_UBI_JAVA_EXTENSION_HELPERS - conveys the helpers that would have been used to configure java
+- `/bpi.paketo.ubi.java.helpers` - conveys the helpers that would have been used to configure java